 "Employers and insurance companies have found it makes more sense to tinker with cost sharing when people need health care," says Fronstin.
 Charges for things like co-pays, co-insurance, deductibles, office visits and prescription drugs are typically where consumers will feel the health cost pinch the most.

 One example: the average preferred provider organization, or PPO, deductible for employee-only coverage rose from $379 in 2000 to $1,200 in 2010, according to EBRI statistics.
-That could impact you if you're lucky enough to be choosing between plans at two different companies.
+That could impact you if you're lucky enough to be choosing between insurance plans at two different companies.

 "Increasingly employers are making changes to their health insurance plans that shift more of the cost to the employees and dependents," says Robert Hoyt, past president of the American Risk and Insurance Association and head of the risk management and insurance program at the University of Georgia.